 Welcome to Newark District Scouts

-Thank you for looking at our new and developing website.
-Newark has a well establish Scout District with 9 groups and 574 members.
+Newark has a well establish Scout District with 8 groups and about 500 members.

-The Groups are Balderton, Coddington, Collingham, Flintham, Norwell, 6th Newark (Farndon), 7th Newark (Lovers Lane), 9th Newark (Hawtonville) and 10th Newark (Orchard School)
+The Groups are Balderton, Coddington, Collingham, Flintham, 6th Newark (Farndon), 7th Newark (Lovers Lane), 9th Newark (Hawtonville) and Trent Villages

 Each Scout Group has a Beaver Colony (age 6 to 8) a Cub Pack (age 8 to 10˝) and a Scout Troop (age 10˝ to 14) Some of the Groups also have an Explorer Unit.